P-p-H-d/mlib/README.md

 ##### `const type1 *name_cget_at_element1(const name_t tuple)`

-Return a constant pointer to the element `element1` of the tuple.
+Return a constant borrowed pointer to the element `element1` of the tuple.
 There is as many methods as there are elements.

 ##### `type1 *name_get_at_element1(const name_t tuple)`

-Return a pointer to the element `element1` of the tuple.
+Return a borrowed pointer to the element `element1` of the tuple.
 There is as many methods as there are elements.

 ##### `void name_set_element1(name_t tuple, type1 element1)`